drugis/addis-core/docs/design/index.md

 **F5.3** Group data entry without use of existing extractions.

 **F5.4** Double- or triple-blind data extraction with resolution of conflicts.
 The system detects and rates agreement between extractors.

+**TODO** There needs to be some source of authority on what extractions are of high quality and relevant to certain areas.
+Many approaches are possible, e.g. a user reputation system, an algorithm for computing a "concensus", or an approach where certain community groups create large curated datasets.
+In addition there needs to be a forum for discussion on difficult extractions, and this should be embedded with the extractions thembselves.

 #### In-house deployments ####